-Ms. Mesesan graduated from Loyola University Chicago with degrees in Philosophy and French.
-Her academic emphasis was on the intersections between sociopolitical philosophy and environmental/agricultural ethics; effectively, she studied the ways different societies value food and its production.
+Ms. Mesesan completed her bachelor's degrees in Philosophy and French from Loyola University Chicago.
+Within philosophy, Ms. Mesesan was interested in the ways land stewardship and land-based ethics intersect with social and political movements.
 After graduation, she spent a year in Madison, WI working as an AmeriCorps Farm-to-School educator.
-Ms. Mesesan currently resides in Los Angeles where she enjoys gardening and all things outdoors.
+Ms. Mesesan lives in Southern California where she enjoys gardening and all things outdoors, especially camping.